Perugina’s Chocolate School, or How To Get Your Kids To Do Anything, Anything At All

 My sons hate getting their hair cut.
 Hate it.
 They wail and protest, gnash their teeth and rent their garments, and generally cause so much mayhem that I don’t insist until I honestly can’t see the whites of their eyes.
 But every once in awhile—if the carrot is tempting enough—they go to the gallows with the serene resignation of sheep to slaughter.
 Or, at least, sheep to shearing.

 Which is why I was so sure I had it in the bag this month, because I was offering up the Mother of All Carrots: an afternoon making chocolate creations at Perugina’s Scuola del Cioccolato.
+And as soon as we are back home I planned to cook something tasty using a recipe from Corrie Cooks website.

 The deal had to be finessed, of course.
 “Hey, guys, I thought it would be fun to go cook some stuff at the chocolate school this afternoon!
 Whaddya think?
 Cool, huh?”
 When the cheering died down, I slipped in, “We just have to make a quick stop first.
 Nothing important.
 It’ll just take a sec.”
 There was a suspicious silence.
 They’ve heard that before.